danielemarg/Coursera_Capstone/README.md

 •	**Data Analysis and Location Data:**

-Devolop a simple linear to predict the land prices.
+Develop a simple linear model to predict the land prices.
-Foursquare location data will be leveraged to explore the number of venues near a piece of land to improve our model.
+Foursquare location data will be leveraged to explore the total number of venues near a piece of land to improve our model.
 Build a multi-linear regression model.

 •	**Visualization:**